CyberScorpions/Django-CMS-tutorial-project-django-1.8/README.md

 # Django-CMS-tutorial-project-django-1.8-
 Hi,
-i made it while studying the tutorial, might come handy to you if you are a starter.
+i made it while studying the tutorial, might come handy to you if you are a newbie.

 I do not guarantee that everything is working well, but overall it's fine.